A lot or a little?

 What parents need to know

-Parents need to know that while there are a lot of physical misadventures in this madcap comedy there no injuries; and except for a few shots of a roaring, teeth-baring leopard nothing is frightening or threatening in a real way.
+Parents need to know that while there are a lot of physical misadventures in Bringing Up Baby there no injuries in this madcap comedy.
+And except for a few shots of a roaring, teeth-baring leopard nothing is frightening or threatening in a real way.
 Characters are clumsy -- fall, bump into walls, drive incompetently, and more.
 “Baby,” a tame leopard, is confused with a wild leopard which results in some chasing, erratic gun play, and more pratfalls.
 A character drinks to excess, also as a source of humor.
 There’s one throwaway reference to going "gay.”

 What's the story?